eclipse-hono/hono/site/documentation/content/api/telemetry-pubsub/index.md

 this page we will simply use *Pub/Sub* when referring to Google Pub/Sub.

-The Telemetry API for Pub/Sub is an alternative to the [Telemetry API for Kafka]({{< relref "/api/telemetry-kafka" >}}) for applications that want to consume telemetry data from a Pub/Sub Messaging Network instead of an Apache Kafka&trade;
+The Telemetry API for Pub/Sub is an alternative to the [Telemetry API for Kafka]({{< relref "/api/telemetry-kafka" >}}) for applications that want to consume telemetry data from Pub/Sub instead of an Apache Kafka&trade;
 broker.

 ## Southbound Operations